varya/food-delivery-packaging/findings/key-insights.md

 </tr>
 </table>

-<hr/>

 Given the vast variety of food types, one single packaging solution might not be the answer.
 The problem is likely to require a suite of solutions.
 In addition, packaging isn’t the only contributing factor to the delivery experience, there’s more factors at play and these need to be considered as well.

+<hr/>

+Now that you’ve seen our key insights and the core packaging problem, you can take a look at how we leveraged this understanding in our solutions in our sections on [Food Delivery 5.0](../../concepts/food-delivery-5.0/) and our [Solution Roadmap](../../concepts/roadmap/).

 </div>
 </section>